schlagelk/turi-create-image-classifier-script/README.md

 Open up the script train.py and set line 4 to whatever name you would like to call your model.
 Ex: name ='elm-grover'

 Create a directory to host your training images called 'training_images' and add a folder for each label you will have.
-In each folder, but the appropriate training images in there.
+In each folder, put the appropriate training images in there.

 Run the script
 `python train.py`